 Application Details and Deadline:

-- a Research Proposal of 300-500 words outlining the project and its intended goals, showcasing how you intend to engage in research that engages with Ireland in global or comparative contexts.
+- A Research Proposal of 300-500 words outlining the project and its intended goals, showcasing how you intend to take part in research that engages with Ireland in global or comparative contexts.
 Please indicate the expected outcome (research paper, publication, thesis/dissertation/creative project).

 - The name of a GU faculty member who would be willing to mentor the project.